Learn how to explain the history of enslavement to kids with these children’s books about slavery, from the Underground Railroad to Frederick Douglas.

-Slavery and The South End of Boston
+Enslavement and the South End of Boston

 Before we lived in Newton, we lived in an apartment and condominium in the South End.
 There was a large bronze statue of Harriet Tubman.
 I’d heard of her, of course, but I had no idea she lived in the South End of Boston.

 Although Tubman never lived in Boston, she had links to the city through her network of abolitionist friends, one of whom opened the Harriet Tubman House as a settlement house for black women who had migrated from the South.
-The house has since relocated, but it still exists today as part of the United South End Settlements program. from Public Art Boston
+The house has since been relocated, but it still exists today as part of the United South End Settlements program. from Public Art Boston

 Underground Railroad in Newton, MA